 The use of MDM software can be a double-edged sword.
-Not only do these technologies widen students’ capabilities to learn, but they also provide them with access to inappropriate online content.
+Not only do these technologies widen students’ capabilities to learn, they also provide them with access to inappropriate online content.
 Mobile devices can be an excellent alternative to textbooks because they provide relevant and quick information in a compact size.

-When deciding on which MDM software to invest in, you should research the solution based on your desired needs.
-Tech Blogger Matt Williams offers helpful questions that he believes all educators should ask when evaluating a software:
+When deciding which MDM software to invest in, you should research the solution based on your desired needs.
+Tech Blogger Matt Williams offers helpful questions he believes all educators should ask when evaluating a software:

 Consider your specific classroom needs based on your school district and community.
 Some may require students to bring their personal mobile devices, while other schools will need to supply them.
 Educators will also need to decide whether they will want to use Apple or iOS devices.
 Develop your own list of criteria, strategies, or goals ahead of time to identify what is most important to your classroom.
 The software will then be easier to pick based on your essential needs.